 There’s a growing body of research all about the benefits of sharing your bed with a partner.

-From improving your psychiatric wellbeing to boosting your overall health, read below the 10 reasons why it’s great sleeping next to someone you love:
+From improving your mental wellbeing to boosting your overall health, here are 10 reasons why it’s great sleeping next to someone you love:

 1: Experience Better Sleep Quality